 Sparked by these sentiments, Governor Charles Springer pushed for what he called a "reconstruction of the traditional Courellian identity" through recapture of old territory.
 The first push was to reinvade and recapture Noirmarche.
 Initially successful, the Courellian invasion of Noirmarche in early 1909 faced little resistance.
 The Noirmarche forces were small and ill-prepared for the modern Courellian military force.
 The Noirmarche militias lost cohesive organization and Courelli was able to capture large swaths of Noirmarche, including the capital.
 Some of the Noirmarche government managed to escape with militia leaders to form an underground movement loyal to Noirmarche.
 This movement began a guerrilla war against the occupying Courellian forces.
 More suited to the traditional combat of the 1800s, the Courellian army was not ready for these tactics, and lost ground quickly.
 The underground movement recaptured many cities, but the largest shift in the war came at sea.
 The last remnants of the Noirmarche navy got a major windfall when they caught much of the Courellian navy at harbor.
 Blocking escape, the two ships unloaded upon the Courellian forces and sunk many ships, leading to a ceasefire and surrender negotiations.
 The terms were generous to the Courellians, with the Noirmarche knowing that Courelli still had the advantage if the fighting resumed.
 Noirmarche allowed them to pack up and leave.

-Embarrassed by the loss to "underequipped colonials," the National Assembly ordered Courellian forces withdrawn, and removed Governor Springer from power due to the incident -- the first time in Courellian history where the National Assembly took such a step.
+Embarrassed by the loss to "underequipped colonials," the National Assembly ordered Courellian forces withdrawn, and removed Governor Springer from power due to the incident – the first time in Courellian history where the National Assembly took such a step.

 Sparked by the unequal treatment soldiers of color faced upon returning home from the invasion, the time following the war was one of discontent.
 Non-white soldiers had fought side-by-side with white soldiers, equal on the battlefield, but returned home to find their rights limited by a white aristocracy, with a disproportionate black population in indentured servitude, workhouses or debtor's prisons as a result.
 This discontent erupted in 1920, as race riots began throughout Leoncavallo.
-In 1921, the National Assembly passed the Racial Equality Act, giving non-whites in Courelli the same rights as white citizens.
+In 1921, the National Assembly passed the Racial Equality Act, giving people of color in Courelli the same rights as white citizens.

 A powder keg had already been lit.
 Hateful of the aristocracy, a growing group of dissenters were inspired by the Workers' Revolution in the North American Republics.
 In 1928, the Worker's Party of Courelli attempted an armed revolt, which lasted six months before ending in the dissolution of the party.
 This revolt saw extreme violence on both sides, to an extent not seen in more than a century on the Courellian mainland.
-It finally ended with the public execution of several WPA leaders on the steps of the Capitol.
+It finally ended with the public execution of several WPA leaders on the steps of the National Assembly.
 The remnants of the party began an intellectual, anti-aristocratic movement more in line with Courellian cultural tradition.

 However, trouble was brewing in neighboring Hirematia.
 In the early 20th century, major reforms were made: women could now vote and hold office, workers gained protections, and the upper classes were losing a grip on the Hirematiyaale economy.
-After the Workers' Party won a second term in office, the Conservative opposition cooperated with the military to oust Parliament and enact military rule.
-Parliament was officially disbanded in 1949.
+After the Workers' Party won a second term in office, the Conservative opposition and various industrial capitalists cooperated with the military to oust the government and enact military rule.

 The post-war boom created a general increase in personal wealth, which brought with it a never-before-seen luxury commodities market.
 Televisions became widely available and adopted.
 Courelli became a regional leader for television production, development and broadcast.
 Television news and journalism became a major facet of Courelli's culture and foreign policy.
 Music, advertising, and the already successful film market all surged in response to the increased interest in television through the 50s and 60s.
 The interest in manufacturing and industry, combined with the accompanying growth in an early electronics market of the era, flourished into Courellian futurism: the obsessive need for technological and artistic development into futuristic fields.
 This boom in technology and industry created large demand for workers, and as such, women began to find their place outside of the home, with many women working in the engineering, design, and manufacturing industries.
 At the same time, science fiction and speculative fiction became popular genres, representing an optimistic view of the future and the possibilities of technology.